ardynatz/easy-profile/README.md

 ## Learn More

-You can learn more in the [Create React App with Vite documentation](https://vitejs.dev/guide/).
+You can learn more in the [Vite documentation](https://vitejs.dev/guide/).

 To learn React, check out the [React documentation](https://reactjs.org/).